cehpoint-official/AI-Based-Training-Platform/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+report a vulnerability security@cehpoint.co.in

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+Follow up daily and get an update on a reported vulnerability, Expect ₹10000 if vulnerability is accepted or declined then a appreciation for the try.